starlocke/emojicorp-toy-app/README.md

 - Docker-Compose
 - `/bin/bash` (non-issue for most macOS and Linux users)

+Hardware:

+- Anything roughly requivalent to a MacBook Pro from 2015.
+- That is to say: SSD drive, fast CPU, ample memory.

+**HARDWARE SPEED NOTICE**

+- If your hardware is slow, then, `./tldr.sh` may fail to create a database.
+- In that case, there's a line in its output that will help get the database setup.
+It tells you to run:

+`docker-compose exec db /schema/reset.sh`

 Windows Users:

 - Windows users should be running Windows 10 with the "Linux Subsystem"